-Ms. DuBois has performed with a multitude of bands and artists from David Altman, Tony Cavagnaro, Daniel Jackson (Ray Charles) and Marshall Hawkins (Miles Davis) to the La Jolla Symphony Orchestra Choir.
-She sang with Charles McPherson Jr.’s Cold Sweat Band at Idyllwild’s Jazz in the Pines festival, 2010.
+DuBois has a Bachelor of Arts degree in Anthropology/American Indian Studies from San Diego State University and an Associates degree in Music/Voice Concentration from Monroe Community College.
+Sharon studied voice at the Eastman School of Music in Rochester, New York.
+DuBois has performed with a multitude of bands and artists from Christian McBride, Eric Person, Daniel Jackson, Marshall Hawkins and Paul Carmen, to the La Jolla Symphony Orchestra Choir.
+She sang with Charles McPherson Jr.’s Cold Sweat Band at Idyllwild’s Jazz in the Pines festival.
 But, Sharon says her most thrilling and memorable performance happened as singer of the MCC Big Band at the Apollo Theater in Harlem, New York.